 Discover the intriguing diversity of the dachshund dog breed, a collection of pups that blend a remarkable range of features and traits.
+Historically known as the 'badger dog,' dachshunds were bred to scent, chase, and flush out badgers and other burrow-dwelling animals.
 Despite their common shared breed standard established by the American Kennel Club (AKC).

 The three coat types, smooth-haired, longhaired, and wire-haired, provide a unique aesthetic.
 At the same time, their weights range from below 16 pounds to 32 pounds, differing significantly from the common misconception that all dogs fall within the 16 and 32 pounds range.